CI/CD Pipeline

 Pipeline Stages

-The CI/CD pipeline consists of four main stages:
+The CI/CD pipeline consists of three main stages:

 1. Unit Tests

-Fast feedback for code quality across all projects:
+Fast feedback for code quality across the core Java service.

 Build artifacts and validate full system deployment: